Hyundai Ioniq 5 review - Reliability and safety

 Although the Ioniq 5 is an all-new model, it’s E-GMP platform architecture will serve as the core tech for a host of new Hyundai (and Kia) BEV models due over the next few years, so buyers should be able to rest easy in terms of reliability.

-The Ioniq 5 hasn’t yet been crash tested by Euro NCAP, but Hyundai will be expecting nothing less than a full five stars for safety.
+The Ioniq 5 achieved a five-star rating when it was crash tested by Euro NCAP, with testers praising its crash protection and the fact it has an airbag that stops occupants' heads striking each other in a side-on impact.
 Standard kit includes a Forward Collision Avoidance Assist function, Highway Drive Assist and Intelligent Speed Limit Assist, along with Lane Follow and Lane Keep Assist systems.
 Other passive features include a total of seven airbags and ecall, which automatically contacts the emergency services if the vehicle is involved in an accident.

 Upgrading to Premium or Ultimate versions adds Blind Spot Collision Avoidance Assist and Level 2 autonomous safety technology (a first for Hyundai); a system which is able to control speed and distance and also assists the driver when changing lanes.

 Hyundai offers an attractive five-year, unlimited-mileage warranty for all of its passenger cars, along with 12 months roadside assistance and free annual health checks of your car for up to five years.
 The Ioniq 5’s lithium-ion battery is covered for eight years/125,000-miles, although it’s linked to a ‘minimum capacity’ caveat, which means any required repairs will return the battery capacity to at least 70% of its original capacity.
 The warranty document states that: ‘Where possible, the high voltage battery components will be repaired and returned to the vehicle; if unrepairable the EV battery will be replaced’.